'Revenge,' Shock And Rage, After U.S. Men's Team Whiffs On World Cup

 Taylor Twellman pulling no punches in this post-match rant. #USMNT pic.twitter.com/bw9S5TSmBd— Arsène's Son (@hughwizzy) October 11, 2017

-"We can't beat Trinidad," Twellman said, before asking, "What are we doing?"
-What are we doing?!!"
+"We can't beat Trinidad," Twellman said, before asking, "What are we doing? ...
+What are we doing?!?!"

 Grant Wahl of Sports Illustrated called it the "most surreal and embarrassing night in US soccer history."
 Nate Silver says it was "the worst loss ever" for the men's team.